 Finally, recall that we added the ability to control the number of CSMA devices in the simulation by command line argument.
 You can change this argument in the same way as when we looked at changing the number of packets echoed in the first.cc example.
-Try setting the number of "extra" devices to four:
+Try running the program with the number of "extra" devices set to four: